AMWA-TV/bcp-003/best-practice-secure-comms.md

 Wildcard certificates SHOULD NOT be used.

+Certificates SHOULD contain the Subject Alternate Name extension.
+The Subject Alternate Name field SHOULD contain the Common Name, and any other names the server is known by.

+Certificates SHOULD NOT use IP addresses as the Common Name or as a Subject Alternate Name.

 There SHALL be a way of revoking Certificates that are no longer needed or compromised.

 The CA SHOULD support OCSP requests as per [RFC 6960][RFC-6960]